rabssm/MeteorRadio/README.md

 Audio and FFT detection files are about 800 kB in size.

 ##### Raw Observation Data
-Raw observation can be acquired instead using the -r option.
+Raw observation data can be acquired instead using the -r option.
 This produces files containing the raw I/Q sample data from the SDR in the form of a numpy npz file with the name format:

 SMP_FFFFFFFFF_YYYYMMDD_HHMMSS_%%%%%%.npz
 e.g.
 SMP_143050000_20220622_152435_196974.npz

 These raw observation detection files are about 3.1 MB in size.
-They contain all of the information required for a detailed analysis for example for high resolution head echo analysis.
+They contain all of the information required for a detailed analysis of the meteor detection for example for high resolution head echo analysis.

 #### Radio Tuning